Anshul619/HLD-System-Designs/README.md

 | [Apache](https://apache.org/) | Web Server | 512 concurrent requests|-|Yes|

 # Tech Decisions ( Scalability )
-- Develope microservice based architecture
+- Develop a microservice based architecture
-- We must consider cloud agnostic approach ( & onPerm customer approach ) while designing the solution.
+- We must consider cloud-agnostic approach ( & onPerm customer approach ) while designing the solution.
-- If its a read heavy microservice, the best decision would be to use `Redis` or multi-read database instances.
+- If it's a read heavy microservice, the best decision would be to use `Redis` or multi-read database instances.
-- If its a write heavy microservice, the best decision would be to use either use `Kafka` ( as message queue ) or `DynmoDB`.
+- If it's write heavy microservice, the best decision would be to use either use `Kafka` ( as message queue ) or `DynmoDB`.
 Both can handle high throughput.
 - Generally, you should aim for maximal throughput with acceptable latency.

+# LLD Design - Tips & Techniques
+- Think from user perspective & use cases.
+- Make sure SOLID principals are followed.
+- Think of as many smaller & unit classes as possible.
+- Requirements Gathering
+- Define main & core classes
+- Object Modelling - Define `composition`
+  - Establish the relationships between the classes / objects by observing the interactions among the classes / objects.
+  - This is important perspective.
+  - Most of the classes would have a composition with another domain class.
+This is natural.
+- Define `abstract classes`
+  - Common, reusable classes which can be extended for various business Actors, UCS etc.
+  - Example - User Account abstract class ( with first name, last name etc. ) can be extended for different user actors ( Employee, Manager etc. ).
+- Define `interfaces`
+  - Interfaces are core entities which can be implemented as per the needs.
+  - Example - `Search` interface, `Piece` interface ( with `move()`) in the chess game ( for pawn, knight, bishop ).
+- Define `enums`
+  - Enums are different types of entities which are hardcoded but at one place.
+  - Example - Payment status, entity status, reservation status, booking status etc.

 ## Design Components
 - [SQL vs NoSQL](https://github.com/Anshul619/System-Designs/blob/main/src/DesignComponents/SQLvsNoSQL/ReadMe.md)